Skip to content

 include_self bool

-Whether to include self-loops in the results.
+Whether to include self in results (if present)

 False